We may earn commision from the links in this post

 Recommended Reading: Best Boning and Fillet Knives for Your Kitchen

 Coat pork chops in a flour, paprika, salt and pepper mix (for 4 chops I use 4 tbsp flour, 1 tsp of paprika and ½ tsp each of salt and pepper) then cook them, with olive oil, in a heavy skillet for 5 minutes, this should brown them.
 Add 1 ½ cups of chicken broth to the skillet and stir in any brown residue from the chops.
 Simmer for 45 minutes.
-About 5 minutes before the chops are done add a tbsp of finely chopped fresh sage.
+About 5 minutes before the chops are done add a tbsp of finely chopped fresh sage with the best food chopper.

 Slice three pears, trim off the top and bottom then just dissect them into 12 segments.
 They should not be peeled; pear skin is an excellent source of fiber!
 Heat the skillet with 1 ½ to 2 tbsp of butter and put in the pear segments when the butter melts.
 Sprinkle on a pinch of salt.
 If you wish you can add 3 tbsp of pear brandy to really enhance the flavor, the alcohol content will be burnt off.
 Cook on a high heat for 4 minutes (the segments should be browned).
 Serve with the pork chops and what a tasty nutritious meal you will have.